BDD Chawls named after Rajiv Gandhi, Balasaheb Thackeray, Sharad Pawar

 As of 2016, 195 BDD Chawls are located at Worli, Naigaon and Parel and cover an area of 86.98 acre.

 The construction of the chawl buildings, each with 80 rooms, was completed between 1921 and 1925 to solve the massive housing shortage during that time.
-The majority of the residents were among those who worked in mills and were from the working class.
+Majority of the residents were among those who worked in mills and were from the working class.

 As part of the redevelopment project, residents of these chawls will get 500 sq ft houses for their existing 160 sq ft tenement.